 Colorado Divorce: Does My Spouse Have Any Claim to My Family Trust?

-Separate property is essentially the property you owned prior to the marriage plus gifts you received during the marriage.
+- Separate property is essentially the property you owned prior to the marriage plus gifts you received during the marriage.
 Separate property is not subject to distribution in divorce, but the appreciation of separate property which occurs during the marriage is considered marital property.
+Separate property can be converted into marital property during the marriage in some cases.

 The law of trusts involves a language all its own, so a brief vocabulary lesson may be helpful.